 The word crypto comes from the Greek word kruptos meaning “hidden.”
 When used to describe cryptocurrency the term is somewhat inaccurate, because for something to be hidden it must first exist.

-Crypto’s, and fiat currencies will come and go.
+There are 162 different legal tender fiat currencies in the world today, and the majority of those units exists only as a “blip” on a screen.
+In comparison, CoinMarketCap lists 22,932 active crypto currencies on the market and 1 similarly, their existence is no more than a blip on a screen.
+Any crypto or fiatfiat currencies will come and go.
 Many have already.
 Not so with tangible gold and silver as currency.
 These have offered function and stability for 6,000 years.
-The difference is that these metals have intrinsic value.
-They existed before the birth of cyber-cryptos in the 80’s, served as “money” even before the birth of legal tender coinage (circa 600BCE), and will continue to exist and function well after the demise of the last standing cyber-crypto.
+The difference is that these metals have intrinsic value as well as utility value and existed before the invention of crypto currency in the 80’s, served as “money” before the birth of legal tender coinage in 600BCE, and will continue to exist and function well after the demise of the last standing crypto.

-So, if you hold a crypto, and are now reconsidering your position, maybe you could go out and buy an American Silver Dollar coin3 with your Cyberbucks4 issued by DigiCash5… Oh thats right,that cyber-crypto closed its doors in 1998, 10 years before Bitcoin opened theirs, and the silver content in the American Silver Dollar is now worth over 1,300%6 more today (and growing) than the US dollar it represented when it was minted.
+Well… if you hold a crypto currency and are now reconsidering your position, maybe you could go out and buy an American Silver Dollar coin with your 6 Cyberbucks issued by DigiCash ….Oh thats right, that crypto closed its 7 8 doors in 1998, 10 years before Bitcoin opened theirs, and the silver content in the American Silver Dollar has now increased by 1,755% since the US Silver 9 dollar ceased minting!

 As a speculative investment, crypto’s are up there with the best of them, but in the current economy and with the political, military and social uncertainties on the world stage, I’m not convinced that now is the time for anything but asset protection and prudent investment strategy.